herbert-50/VCV-CTL/doc/doc.md

   - Another disadvantage is that in some cases you need more cables (HDMI+USB+power)

 * Connect the tablet to the PC/laptop via USB.
   - However, this is not what Open Stage Control is intended to do, as the connection is only possible via http and therefore requires a network.
   - However, there is a thread on the manufacturer's website with possible solutions: Run Touch Server via USB instead of Wifi (external link).
   - I myself have successfully tried the software mentioned in this thread gnirehtet (external link).
   - The disadvantage of this solution is that USB debugging has to be enabled and a second software is necessary.

-## Anpassungen in der Definitionsdatei
+## Adjustments in the definition file

-Dazu ist Open Stage Control über das Menü oben links (1) in den Editmodus zu schalten.
-Alle zur Zeit sinnvollen Anpassungen können im Script des obersten Kontens "root/onCreate" vorgenommen werden.
-Hierfür sind (rudimäntäre) JavaScript Kenntnisse notwendig.
+To do this, Open Stage Control must be switched to edit mode via the menu at the top left (1).
+All adjustments that are currently useful can be made in the script of the topmost account "root/onCreate".
+(Rudimentary) JavaScript knowledge is required for this.

 ![](OpenStage-RootEdit.jpg)

-### Bezeichner ändern
+### Change identifier

-Die Bezeichner für Module und Parameter, die von VCV Rack über OSC geliefert werden, sind oft zu lang.
-Deshalb werden über die Funktionen

-transModName() - für Modulnamen transParamName() - für Parameternamen

-die Bezeichner auf Abkürzungen gemapped.
-Werden andere Module verwendet, dann sind diese Methoden auf die Module anzupassen, indem das Mapping erweitert wird.

-### Wartezeit beim Laden von Drum-Pattern

-Wie schon oben beschrieben wird beim Laden von Drum-Pattern mit einem Trick gearbeitet.
-Hier werden alle Kanäle nacheinander durchgeschaltet, so dass am Ende die Pattern von allen Kanälen über OSC an Open Stage Control gesendet werden.
-Da es dabei zu Synchronisationsproblemen kommt, wird mit einer Wartezeit zwischen den Durchläufen gearbeitet.
-Diese Wartezeit

-* kann hochgesetzt werden, wenn das Laden von Pattern beschleunigt werden soll und das Tablet schnell genug ist, um die Daten zu verarbeiten.
-* kann herunter gesetzt werden, wenn ein langsames Tablet verwendet wird.

-Grundsätzlich sollte man einen möglichst neidrigen Wert einstellen.
-Fällt auf, dass beim Umschalten von Drum-Pattern im Grid immer einzelne Kanäle fehlen, dann ist das ein Anzeichen dafür, dass die Daten nicht schnell genug verarbeitet werden.
-In diesem Fall ist der Wert hochzusetzen.
-Der Wert steht in der Variablen  millisPerStep der Funktion changeTrowaPattern() und kann dort verändert werden.

-*Nach allen Veränderungen sollte die Definitionsdatei gespeichert werden.*
+The identifiers for modules and parameters provided by VCV Rack via OSC are often too long.
+Therefore, the functions

+* transModName() - for module names
+* transParamName() - for parameter names

+map the identifiers to abbreviations.
+If other modules are used, these methods must be adapted to the modules by extending the mapping.

+### Waiting time when loading drum patterns

+As already described above, a trick is used when loading drum patterns.
+All channels are switched through one after the other, so that in the end the patterns from all channels are sent to Open Stage Control via OSC.
+Since this can lead to synchronization problems, a waiting time is used between the runs.
+This waiting time

+* can be increased if pattern loading needs to be accelerated and the tablet is fast enough to process the data.
+* can be set lower if a slow tablet is used.

+Basically, you should set the value as low as possible.
+If you notice that individual channels are missing when switching drum patterns in the grid, then this is a sign that the data is not being processed quickly enough.
+In this case, the value should be increased.
+The value is in the millisPerStep variable of the changeTrowaPattern() function and can be changed there.

+*After all changes, the definition file should be saved.*